jibeproject/matsim-jibe/README.md

 - recommended: facilities, to sample locations within zones; alternatively nodes from the network can be used
 - required: transit schedule

-The class `ch.sbb.matsim.analysis.skims.CalculateSkimMatrices` is the main class that exposes some helpful methods to calculate skim matrices.
+The class `ch.sbb.matsim.analysis.skims.CalculateData` is the main class that exposes some helpful methods to calculate skim matrices.
 It contains a main method that accepts arguments to be directly run, alternatively the main method can act as a template for customized skim matrix calculations.